-In addition to the operations referred to above, ST is also applicable to written agreements, financial and operation leasing in tangible assets, custom operations, cheques, lending, civil deposits, gambling, licences, traders' books, deeds, report, credit bonds, and transfer of business, among other acts.
+In addition to the operations referred to above, ST is also applicable to written agreements, financial and operating leasing in tangible assets (except if subject and not exempt from VAT), cheques, lending, civil deposits, gambling, licences, traders' books, deeds, report (except if subject and not exempt from VAT), credit bonds, and transfer of business, among other acts.

-Taxpayers are obliged to file annual stamp tax return until the last day of the month of March each year.
+Taxpayers are obliged to file an annual Stamp Tax return until the last day of the month of March each year.